North Coast Water Board Program Priorities

 - Maintain a high level of compliance assessment, including site inspections and monitoring report reviews.

-- Engage with Division of Financial Assistance and the North Coast Resource Partnership to secure funds for the purpose of providing technical assistance to small, disadvantaged communities and eligible Tribes in the North Coast Region to develop, fund, and implement capital improvement projects for wastewater.
+- Engage with Division of Financial Assistance to secure funds for the purpose of providing funding to small, disadvantaged communities and eligible Tribes in the North Coast Region to develop, fund, and implement capital improvement projects for wastewater.

 - Meet the following Program performance targets: